 Andrey Starikovskiy, Princeton University

-Papers are solicited describing experimental, computational, and/or theoretical research and development in the areas of plasmadynamics and lasers with a focus on applications to aerospace systems.
-Works presenting cutting-edge ideas, new computational approaches and novel diagnostics in the aerospace sciences are especially encouraged.
-Special consideration will be given to studies addressing complex interdisciplinary problems related to aerospace system applications of plasma and laser technologies.
-Comprehensive reviews on the current state of the art, and historical perspectives are also encouraged.
+The Plasmadynamics and Lasers section invites submissions of original research articles, review papers, and short communications describing experimental, computational, and/or theoretical research and development in the areas of plasmadynamics and lasers with a focus on applications to aerospace systems.
+The PDL section is particularly interested in receiving papers that present novel ideas, new computational approaches, and innovative diagnostics in the aerospace sciences.
+Additionally, the PDL encourages submissions that address complex interdisciplinary problems related to the applications of plasma and laser technologies in aerospace systems.
+The PDL also welcomes comprehensive reviews on the current state of the art and historical perspectives in this field.

 All persons submitting an abstract to this technical discipline are also invited to participate in the Flow Visualization Showcase

-• Astronautical & Space Plasmas (Rarefied Plasma Flow, Space Plasmas, Dusty Plasmas, etc.)
+• Astronautical and Space Plasmas (Rarefied Plasma Flow, Space Plasmas, Dusty Plasmas, etc.)

 • Computational Methods (Plasma-Flow Coupling Simulation, Particle Simulation, etc.)